-Command / Params Cmp Description join-resource \$res \$disk_dev [\$mars_name] no Precondition: the resource argument \$res must denote an already exist- ing resource in the cluster (i.e. its symlink tree information must have been received).
+Command / Params Cmp Description create-resource \$res \$disk_dev [\$mars_name] [\$size] no Precondition: the resource argument \$res must not denote an already existing resource name in the cluster.
+The argument \$disk_dev must denote an absolute path to a usable local block device, its size must be greater zero.
+When the optional \$mars_name is given, that name must not already exist on the local node; when not given, \$mars_name defaults to \$res.
+When the optional \$size argument is given, it must be a number, optionally followed by suffix k, m, g, or t (denoting size factors in powers of two).
+The given size must not exceed the actual size of \$disk_dev.
+Postcondition: the resource \$res is created, the inital role of the current node is primary.
+The corresponding symlink tree information is asynchonously distributed in the cluster (in the background).
+The device /dev/mars/\$mars_name should appear after a while.
+Notice: when \$size is strictly smaller than the size of \$disk_dev, you will unnecessarily waste some space join-resource \$res \$disk_dev [\$mars_name] no Precondition: the resource argument \$res must denote an already existing resource in the cluster (i.e. its symlink tree information must have been received).
 The resource must have a designated primary.
 The local node must not be already member of that resource.
-The argu- ment \$disk_dev must denote a usable local block device, its size must be greater or equal to the logical size of the resource.
-When the optional \$mars_name is given, that name must not already exist on the local node; when not given, \$mars_name defaults to \$res .
-Postcondition: the current node becomes a member of resource \$res , the initial role is secondary.
+The argument \$disk_dev must denote an absolute path to a usable local block device, its size must be greater or equal to the logical size of the resource.
+When the optional \$mars_name is given, that name must not already exist on the local node; when not given, \$mars_name defaults to \$res.
+Postcondition: the current node becomes a member of resource \$res, the inital role is secondary.
 The initial full sync should start after a while.
-Notice: when the size if \$disk_dev is strictly greater than the size of the resource, you will unnecessarily waste some space. leave-resource \$res по Precondition: the local node must be a member of the resource \$res ; its current role must be secondary.
-The disk must be detatched.
-Postcondition: the local node is no longer a member of \$res .
+Notice: when the size of \$disk_dev is strictly greater than the size of the resource, you will unnecessarily waste some space. leave-resource \$res no Precondition: the local node must be a member of the resource \$res; its current role must be secondary.
+Sync, fetch and replay must be paused (see commands pause-{sync,fetch,replayy}).
+The disk must be detatched (see command down).
+Postcondition: the local node is no longer a member of \$res.
 Notice: as a side effect for other nodes, their log-delete may now become possible, since the current node does no longer count as a candidate for logfile application.
-Also notice that this command may lead to (but does not guarantee) split-brain resolution.
+In addition, a split brain situation may be (partly) resolved by this.
+Please notice that this command may lead to (but does not guarantee) split-brain resolution.
 The contents of the disk is not changed by this command.
-Before issuing this command, check whether the disk is locally consistent!
-After this command, any symlinks indicating the consistency state are gone, and you will no longer be able to guess consistency properties.
-When you are sure .that the disk was consistent before (or is now by manually checking it), you may re-create a new resource out of it via create-resource.
+Before issuing this command, check whether the disk appears to be locally consistent (see view-is-consistent)!
+After giving this command, any internal information indicating the consistency state will be gone, and you will no longer be able to guess consistency properties.
+When you are sure.that the disk was consistent before (or is now by manually checking it), you may re-create a new resource out of it via create-resource.
 In case of an eventual node loss (e.g. fire, water,) this command may be used on another node \$helper in order to finally remove all the resources \$damaged from the cluster via the command marsadm leave-resource \$reshost=\$damagedforce.
 Command / Params Cmp Description